inbo/oscibio/_posts/2013-08-06-open-science-course.md

 ---
 title: Reporting on open science
-slug: open-science-course
+description: We're following a course on open access, open data, and open research.
 date: 2013-08-06 16:00
 author: Peter Desmet
-tags: news, open data
-summary: We're following a course on open access, open data, and open research.
+tags: [News, Open data]
 ---

 We are following an [online course on open science](https://p2pu.org/en/courses/5/open-science-an-introduction/), which is hosted on P2PU and organized by [Creative Commons](http://creativecommons.org/).
 The course has 3 sessions: